Privacy & Cookies

 - a password;

-- your mobile phone number.
+- your mobile phone number;

 After you create an account and register with us, you can then choose to provide further information about yourself during the registration process (for example, your gender and location).
 We also provide the option to register for a separate ASOS Marketplace account, for which you must provide us with at least your name, email address and/or mobile number, and a password.
-Any further information you provide to us at this stage will also Directly Provided Data, all of which will be personally identifiable information.
+Any further information you provide to us at this stage will also be Directly Provided Data, all of which will be personally identifiable information.

-When you create an account and register with us, ASOS will keep that Directly Provided Data for as long as you are registered with us, so that we can then use it to identify you by your ASOS profile, to operate all the systems (such as delivery systems) to enable you to place an order to purchase products from ASOS, and to offer you a personalized, relevant experience on ASOS.
+When you create an account and register with us, ASOS will keep that Directly Provided Data for as long as you are registered with us, so that we can then use it to identify you by your ASOS profile, to operate all the systems (such as delivery systems) to enable you to place an order to purchase products from ASOS, to prevent fraud, and to offer you a personalized, relevant experience on ASOS.